 Dr Marjorie Gehrhardt

-Dr Marjorie Gehrhardt is a cultural historian, specialising in twentieth-century France.
-Her main areas of research are history of the First World War (WWI), visual culture studies and the history of the voluntary sector in Europe.
-Marjorie was researching WWI and facially disfigured veterans.
+I am a cultural historian specialising in 20th-century France.
+My main research interests are in the history of the First World War, visual culture studies and the history of the voluntary sector in Europe.